 The walks ended up in the book, and King reached out to his friend again, when this staging was commissioned.
 'I'm creating new film works and field recordings for the show, which will be mixed with archival footage,' he says, adding he found the book 'a really original way of thinking about this entwining of landscape and sound and music and politics, to tell an alternative story of Britain in the 20th century'.

 The Lark Ascending

-24 Mar See page 14 for details
+24 Mar See page 39 for details

 Making myths

 Artist Toyin Ojih Odutola tells us about what's behind her epic new work in The Curve, for her first UK commission.

-Toyin Ojih Odutola, Semblance of Certainty from A Countervailing Theory, [2019]. © Toyin Ojih Odutola.
-Courtesy of the artist and Jack Shainman Gallery, New York.
 Recognising the pen as a 'writing tool first', Ojih Odutola plays with the idea that drawing can be a form of storytelling, often creating extensive narratives that play out over a series of works.
 Her commission for The Curve, A Countervailing Theory, imagines a myth inscribed on rock formations in central Nigeria, revealing the story of an ancient civilisation.
 She tells us about her work, and how The Curve inspired her.

-Tell us a bit about your process 'Every project demands a different approach, but generally, I like to start with a question or a series of questions which lay the grounds for a story to develop while I'm working.
+Tell us a bit about your process

+'Every project demands a different approach, but generally, I like to start with a question or a series of questions which lay the grounds for a story to develop while I'm working.
 With A Countervailing Theory, I started with themes involving ecology as language, how imperialist systems are standardised, androgyny, and the pervasive dominance of occidental archetypes.
 I also undertook geological and historical research specific to central Nigeria, and the materials, tools and surfaces I was using had to be tested for consistency.
-The process of preparation took roughly eight months before the art-making actually began.
+The process of preparation took roughly eight months before the artmaking actually began.
 Once you're in the thick of it, the story evolves.'
-What attracts you to using drawing materials as your media?